ahstn/centos-dev-vagrant/README.md

 cd centos-dev-vagrant
 vagrant up
 ```
+*NB:* `vagrant up` should also install the required vagrant plugins
+(see Vagrantfile for more info).

 ## Usage
 By default the cookbook will only setup common dev tools like git, mlocate,